jfilipcz/project-fyr/README.md

 Mount production secrets via external `Secret` objects and reference them using `envFrom`/`extraEnv` patches if desired—the chart keeps ConfigMap values simple for local testing.

-## Next Steps

-- Wire migrations (e.g., Alembic) for MySQL/Postgres when leaving SQLite.
-- Integrate the provided design docs to split services or add more observability if your environment requires it.